Center for Career Development

 Doctor of Medicine students

-- Supports students in the development of a self-directed career and resource identification plan using national and institutional data to make informed and proactive decisions critical to achieving their professional and career goals.
+- Support students in the development of a self-directed career and resource identification plan using national and institutional data to make informed and proactive decisions critical to achieving their professional and career goals.

-- Provides resources to effectively coach students in the enhancement of their interpersonal communication skills through the development of a competitive curriculum vitae, personal statement and participation in mock interviews.
+- Provide resources to effectively coach students in the enhancement of their interpersonal communication skills through the development of a competitive curriculum vitae, personal statement and participation in mock interviews.

-The Office of Student Affairs (OSA), through the Center for Career Development (CCD), has established a learning community model to support student personal and professional growth with a longitudinal connection to a community of learning at Geisinger Commonwealth School of Medicine.
+The Office of Student Affairs, through the Center for Career Development, has established a learning community model to support student personal and professional growth with a longitudinal connection to a community of learning at Geisinger Commonwealth School of Medicine.
 This model aims to support learners through a developmental and proactive approach to maximize their individual and collective potential by providing differential assistance and a community of faculty, interprofessional staff and peers to engage students in their personal and professional development.

-Each learning community will have a learning community team leader as well as professional support from a regional associate dean, regional assistant dean, regional education specialist, resident mentor and a member of the Center for Career Development and the Center for Learning Excellence.
-In addition, all rising third-year students will be assigned an individual student regional contact.
+As students transition into their new learning community for the remainder of their academic career, their learning community will have a faculty learning community team leader as well as professional support from a regional associate dean, regional assistant dean, regional education specialist, resident mentor and a member of the Center for Career Development and the Center for Learning Excellence.
+In addition, students will be assigned an individual student regional contact.

 Learning community outcomes: